Pleura and Pericardium Quiz: Thoracic Wall Anatomy Review

-This quiz helps you review what makes up the pleura and pericardium - layers, spaces, and attachments - through quick questions.
-Use it to spot weak points before an exam or lab.
-For extra practice, see the thorax anatomy quiz and the serous pericardium matching.
+This quiz helps you review the pleura and pericardium, including layers, spaces, and attachments, through short questions.
+Use it to check weak spots before class or lab, then reinforce with the thoracic anatomy quiz and the serous pericardium quiz.
+Get instant feedback and see what to review next.

 Study Outcomes